ericmjl/essays-on-data-science/docs/network-science/message-passing.md

----
-title: Computational Representations of Message Passing
+# Computational Representations of Message Passing
-author: Eric J. Ma
----

 **Abstract:** Message passing on graphs, also known as graph convolutions,